Financial Aid - You Can Afford College!

 - Make the right choice---say yes to college!

-- Complete the FAFSA and BOG applications (we will help you!).
-If you submit the FAFSA online your results will
+- Apply for The California College Promise Grant online.
+Complete the FAFSA and California College Promise online applications (we will help you!).
+If you submit the FAFSA online your results

 - Follow up with the AHC financial aid office staff to complete the financial aid process.
 This